denoland/std/http/README.md

 ## Middleware

-Middleware is a common pattern to include recurring logic done on requests and responses like deserialization, compression, validation, CORS etc.
+Middleware is a common pattern to modularize recurring logic done on requests and responses like deserialization, compression, validation, CORS etc.

 A middleware is like a `Handler` except that it expects an additional parameter containing a next handler it can pass on to, allowing it to only solve a